Legras glass and its legacy

 At one end of the spectrum, Legras supplied pharmacies and distillers with industrial flasks and ‘fantasy’ liquor bottles including some of those pictured left.

 Note that some enamelled pieces are signed Leg.
-The enamelling is of a lesser quality to many unsigned Legras pieces and that’s usually reflected in the price.
-They’re likely to be from 1914-18, when many skilled workers were sent to the Front.
+While lovely, the enamelling doesn’t have the same degree of finesse, and that’s usually reflected in the price.
+This production is believed to be from 1914-18, when many skilled workers were sent to the Front.

-Left: a pair of Legras Lamartine vases with enamelled decoration.
+Left: a pair of Legras glass Lamartine vases with enamelled decoration.

-Right: A marbled glass vase with enamelled decor from the ‘Printania’ series.
+Right: A Legras marbled glass vase with enamelled decor from ‘Printania’ series.

-Legras used the ‘Montjoye’ signature for prestigious pieces featuring acid-etching, coloured and gold enamel.
+Legras glass used the ‘Montjoye’ signature for prestigious pieces featuring acid-etching, coloured and gold enamel.